Colored Smoke Grenades: Complete Color Guide for Every Occasion

 Which smoke color photographs best?

-No single color is universally best because the ideal choice depends on your background, ambient light, and subject's skin tone.
-That said, purple consistently performs across the widest range of shooting conditions: it complements all skin tones, reads clearly against both natural and urban backgrounds, and holds visual weight in midday or overcast light.
-Orange is exceptional at golden hour, where warm ambient light amplifies the hue into something almost incandescent on camera.
-Red delivers dramatic, high-contrast results in nearly any lighting condition and is one of the most striking colors in the WP40 Wire Pull lineup.
-For photographers just starting out, purple or red is the safest entry point because both translate reliably in JPEG and RAW formats without heavy post-processing.
-Understanding your specific backdrop before you pull the ring will always be the most important variable in a great smoke shot.
+No single color is universally best — the ideal choice depends on your background, ambient light, and your subject's skin tone.
+That said, purple consistently performs across the widest range of conditions: it complements all skin tones, reads clearly against natural and urban backgrounds, and holds visual weight in midday or overcast light.
+Orange is exceptional at golden hour, where warm light amplifies the hue into something almost incandescent on camera, and red delivers dramatic, high-contrast results in nearly any light.
+If you are just starting out, purple or red is the safest entry point because both translate reliably in JPEG and RAW without heavy post.
+The WP40 Wire Pull in either color gives you a full 90-second cloud to work with.

 What color smoke grenade is best for gender reveals?

 Pink for girl and blue for boy are the universal standards, and both colors are available across the full Enola Gaye lineup at Shutter Bombs.
-For maximum visual impact, the WP40 Wire Pull (NEQ 50g, gross 150g) is the top recommendation: its 90-second burn time gives photographers and videographers a full, sustained cloud that fills the frame and lingers long enough for multiple angles.
-The Twin Vent II (NEQ 35g, dual vent) is another strong option because the dual-vent design produces an immediate wide cloud rather than building gradually, which creates a more explosive reveal moment on camera.
-For group events or sequenced reveals, the EG25 10-Pack lets you pop multiple 30-second units in succession for a sustained sequence of color bursts that photographs beautifully from a distance.
+For maximum visual impact, the WP40 Wire Pull is the top pick: its 90-second burn gives you a full, sustained cloud that fills the frame and lingers long enough for multiple angles.
+The Twin Vent II is a strong alternative — its dual-vent design produces an immediate wide cloud rather than building gradually, for a more explosive reveal moment.
+For group events or sequenced reveals, the EG25 10-Pack lets you pop multiple 25-second units in succession.
+For the full playbook, read the pink and blue gender reveal guide.

 Can I mix two smoke grenade colors?

-You can activate multiple grenades simultaneously, but most color combinations produce muddy, indistinct overlap zones where the dye particles blend on camera.
-The one combination that works cleanly is white plus any single color: the white smoke softens the secondary color into a pastel, diffused version of itself, which can be a compelling effect for bridal or fine-art work.
-All other pairings, such as red and blue or orange and purple, typically produce brownish or grayish overlap areas that undermine both colors.
-The clean approach for multi-color sequences is to activate one WP40 Wire Pull at a time, allow the 90-second burn to complete and the cloud to disperse naturally, then activate the second color.
-This produces crisp, distinct color frames that edit beautifully in post without any muddiness between hues.
+You can technically activate multiple grenades at once, but most combinations produce muddy, indistinct overlap zones where the dye particles blend on camera.
+The one combination that works cleanly is white plus any single color: the white softens the secondary color into a diffused pastel, which is a compelling effect for bridal or fine-art work.
+Other pairings — red and blue, orange and purple — typically produce brownish or grayish overlap that undermines both colors.
+The clean approach for multi-color sequences is to activate one grenade at a time, let the burn complete and the cloud disperse, then activate the next color.
+That produces crisp, distinct color frames that edit beautifully in post.

 Does smoke color stain clothing?

-The organic dye particles in Enola Gaye smoke grenades carry a real staining risk within approximately 30 centimeters of the vent outlet, as confirmed in official Enola Gaye safety documentation.
-Beyond that distance, at normal portrait shooting distances, staining risk drops to minimal.
+Enola Gaye smoke is dry and the dye particles carry a real staining risk only very close to the vent outlet.
+At normal portrait distances the risk drops to minimal, and the smoke rinses out of most fabrics and skin with soap and water.
 In practice, most photographers report no permanent staining from standard session use when the grenade is held at arm's length or placed on the ground rather than pressed against fabric.
-The highest-risk scenario is holding a lit WP40 Wire Pull with the vent pointed directly at light or white clothing at close range for the full 90-second burn.
-For subjects wearing expensive or very light-colored garments, position the grenade below frame pointed away from the clothing, or place it on the ground for a low-rise cloud effect that keeps dense dye output away from the fabric entirely.
+The highest-risk scenario is holding a lit grenade with the vent pointed directly at white clothing at close range for the full burn.
+For subjects in expensive or very light garments, point the grenade below frame and away from the clothing, or set it on the ground for a low-rise cloud.
+See do smoke bombs stain clothes for the full breakdown.

 Which color is most visible in windy conditions?

-Yellow and red offer the highest optical density of all nine available Enola Gaye colors and remain the most visually defined as wind disperses the cloud across a frame.
-Warm-spectrum colors (red, orange, yellow) carry more visual weight at lower concentrations, meaning even a thinned-out cloud still reads clearly in photographs and video.
-Blue and purple, while vivid in calm or still conditions, tend to appear lighter and lose definition more quickly as they spread in a breeze.
-If you are shooting in an open field, on a beach, or at an elevated location where wind is a consistent factor, the WP40 Wire Pull in red or yellow (NEQ 50g, 90-second burn) gives you the most sustained, wind-resistant output of any format in the lineup.
-Positioning subjects with the wind at their backs and the grenade downwind also helps concentrate the cloud into the frame regardless of color choice.
+Yellow and red offer the highest optical density of all nine colors and stay the most defined as wind disperses the cloud across the frame.
+Warm-spectrum colors (red, orange, yellow) carry more visual weight at lower concentrations, so even a thinned-out cloud still reads clearly.
+Blue and purple, while vivid in still air, tend to appear lighter and lose definition faster in a breeze.
+If you are shooting an open field, beach, or elevated location, the long-burning WP40 Wire Pull in red or yellow gives you the most sustained, wind-resistant output.
+Position subjects with the wind at their backs and the grenade downwind to concentrate the cloud into the frame regardless of color.

 Where can I buy colored smoke grenades?

-Shutter Bombs carries all nine Enola Gaye colors (Black, Blue, Green, Orange, Pink, Purple, Red, White, and Yellow) across multiple formats, including the WP40 Wire Pull for a 90-second sustained cloud, the Twin Vent II for an immediate wide dual-vent output, the TP40 Top Pull for top-cap activation, and the EG25 Wire Pull in both single units and the convenient EG25 10-Pack for multi-burst sessions.
-All orders ship via federally required hazmat ground freight through FedEx or UPS to all 48 contiguous US states, with free shipping on orders over $200.
-Shutter Bombs backs every unit sold with a 100% product guarantee: if a unit is faulty, you choose between 1.5x store credit or an exact product refund by filing a claim at hello@shutterbombs.com.
+Shutter Bombs carries all nine Enola Gaye colors (black, blue, green, orange, pink, purple, red, white, and yellow) across multiple formats: the WP40 Wire Pull for a 90-second sustained cloud, the WP40-D for 60 seconds at the best per-can value, the Twin Vent II for an immediate wide dual-vent burst, the TP40 Top Pull for top-cap activation, and the EG25 Micro in single cans plus a 10-Pack for multi-burst sessions.
+All orders ship FedEx Hazmat Ground to the contiguous US, excluding Massachusetts.
+If a unit underperforms, the 100% Product Guarantee covers it — file a claim with photo or video at hello@shutterbombs.com.

 Are all 9 smoke grenade colors the same price?